ohsu-comp-bio/cwl-tes/README.md

 ___cwl-tes___ submits your tasks to a TES server.
 Task submission is parallelized when possible.

 [Funnel](https://ohsu-comp-bio.github.io/funnel) is an implementation of the [GA4GH task execution API](https://github.com/ga4gh/task-execution-schemas).
-It runs your dockerized tasks on slurm, htcondor, google compute engine, etc.
+It runs your dockerized tasks on slurm, htcondor, google compute engine, aws batch, etc.

 ## Requirements

-* Python 2.7
+* Python 2.7 / 3.5 / 3.6

 * [Docker](https://docs.docker.com/)